 BEST THINGS TO DO IN ANGUILLARA SABAZIA ITALY

 Anguillara is a city of fewer than 20.000 residents, a tiny cozy thing compared to the metropolis that Rome has become.
 If you’re looking for a place to stay outside Rome but still conveniently connected to it, I couldn’t recommend Anguillara enough.
 I lived there myself for a while and even if the winters were a bit boring, with just a bunch of pubs and a little movie theater in the nearby town of Trevignano Romano, I didn’t really miss my hometown, Rome.
 Would you like to visit Rome but also to be able to escape the crowds, the scammy places, and the pollution due to the crazy amount of cars in the center?
-Do you like to be able to see and enjoy a crystal-clear lake whenever you want?
+Do you like to be able to see and enjoy one of the most incredible lakes near Rome whenever you want?
 Anguillara Sabazia on Lake Bracciano might be the right place for you.
 The city is generally laid-off, and even at peak hours, the view of the lakes is uplifting, not to mention the countless attraction and activities you can do if you rent a car and explore the area.
 I’m talking about hiking, horse-riding, windsurfing, kayaking, basking in thermal baths, exploring ghost towns, and mysterious ruins… The north-west province of Rome is amazing!
 Let’s see first the things you can do in Anguillara Sabazia itself.

 On foot exploration of Anguillara Sabazia, Italy

 My favorite activity in Anguillara Sabazia is strolling along the lake’s promenade known as the “Viale Reginaldo Belloni”.
-On one side, the beautiful lake surrounded by lush hills, on the other side, a few coffee shops and restaurants at the shade of tall plane trees.
+On one side, the beautiful lake surrounded by lush hills, on the other side, a few coffee shops, and restaurants at the shade of tall plane trees.
 If you visit during the summer, you need to bring your bathing suit and sunscreen with you.
-There are parts of the beach with very convenient beach facilities but you can mostly feel free to place your beach towel, have a picnic, and have a refreshing swim in the lake that will make you forget about all those interesting Rome monuments.
+There are parts of the beach with very convenient beach facilities but you can mostly feel free to place your beach towel, have a picnic, and have a refreshing swim in the lake that will make you forget about all those crowded Rome monuments.

 Itinerary in Anguillara Sabazia Italy

-After you’ve had a look inside the tiny “Chiesa Della Madonna Delle Grazie” church which you can find along the boardwalk, in front of the lovely coffee shop “Il Principe”, that makes amazing ice cream and pastries keep walking on Via del Molo and Via Delle Rupi until you reach a small square that looks like an amphitheater.
-You’ll have reached one edge of the promenade or “lungolago”.
+After you’ve had a look inside the tiny “Chiesa Della Madonna Delle Grazie” church which you can find along the boardwalk, in front of the lovely coffee shop “Il Principe”, which makes amazing ice cream and pastries keep walking on Via del Molo and Via Delle Rupi until you reach a small square that looks like an amphitheater.
+You’ll have reached one edge of the promenade or “lungolago“.
 Take a look at this side of the steep cliff tuff cliff on which the city was built in ancient times.
 Anguillara Sabazia flourished during the Middle Ages; it was fortified and the houses’ foundation was part of the actual stone, as you find also in many other villages of the Tuscia Region.
 Take your time to hang around the main gathering point or “Piazza del Molo”, where you can get again coffee, gelato, frozen yogurt, sliced pizza, or a quick meal at the cafeteria “Il Gabbiano”.
 You might bump into the open-air market on a summer weekend.
 Now you can reach the top of the cliff – it’s just a short climb.
 Walk up the stairs from the Piazza del Lavatoio to the Piazza del Comune where you can see the Fountain of the Eels.
 Keep going up to the lookout point at the medieval tower, and walk to the church of Santa Maria Assunta, also known as the Collegiata Church, from where you’ll have stunning views of the blue water of Lake Bracciano.
 Don’t forget to get lost in the alleys…

 POINTS OF INTEREST IN ANGUILLARA SABAZIA